-Everyday life in Ireland is not that different from life in the UK or the United States, and for the most part, expats coming from a Western culture should be able to adjust to local Irish cuture with relative ease.
+Everyday life in Ireland is not that different from life in the UK or the United States.
+As someone from a Western culture, you should be able to adjust to local Irish culture relatively easily.

-No matter where an expat lives in Ireland, they are sure to receive céad míle fáilte – “one hundred thousand welcomes”.
+No matter where you live in Ireland, you are sure to receive céad míle fáilte – ‘one hundred thousand welcomes’.

 Socialising in Ireland

 As the home of Guinness, pub culture is popular in Ireland.
-The alcohol consumption age is 18 and alcohol forms a big part of the social and nightlife scene.
+The legal age for alcohol consumption is 18, and alcohol forms a big part of the social and nightlife scene.

-Expats should be sure to do their research when looking for a place to eat.
-There are plenty of fine-dining restaurants in Irish cities, but take note that not all places serve food and, after a certain time, almost every pub, bar or club will serve only drinks.
+You should do your research when looking for a place to eat.
+There are plenty of fine-dining restaurants in Irish cities, but be aware that not all places serve food, and after a certain time, almost every pub, bar, or club will serve only drinks.

 The dress code for a night out depends on the venue.
 For men, jeans are generally accepted.
-However, certain places will refuse a person entry if they are wearing 'runners' or tennis shoes.
+However, certain places will refuse entry if you are wearing ‘runners’ or tennis shoes.
 A decent pair of work shoes and a button-up shirt is acceptable almost everywhere.
-The ladies in Ireland dress to impress and revealing clothing will be seen in all age groups, which could come as a slight shock for some.
-Teenagers tend to dress more provocatively, particularly on St Patrick’s Day, and this can be alarming for expats from conservative regions.

 Language barrier in Ireland

-Even though everyone speaks English there are still parts of the country considered Gaeltacht regions that speak Irish, mainly in the northwest and west of Ireland.
-Locals will also speak English as some of these places rely on tourism for revenue and not all Irish speak Gaeilge.
+Although everyone speaks English, some parts of the country, mainly in the northwest and west of Ireland, are considered Gaeltacht regions and speak Irish.
+Locals will also speak English as some of these places rely on tourism for revenue, and not all Irish people speak Gaeilge.

 Accents in Ireland differ from county to county.
-This will take some getting used to, particularly for those going to Kerry, Cork, and some areas of Dublin.
-Irish people are used to tourists and generally don't mind repeating themselves if needed.
+This will take some getting used to, particularly if you are going to Kerry, Cork, and some areas of Dublin.
+Irish people are used to tourists and generally don’t mind repeating themselves if needed.

 There will be numerous colloquial references that will also take some getting used to.
 A book of ‘Irish-isms’ can help.